 Anytime Granny dismisses something as a trick and explains a mundane way of faking it, she will do it by the end of the novel, under circumstances that make it impossible for her earlier explanation to account for.
 But that's not the point.

-Victarion Greyjoy does it in A Song of Ice and Fire while wearing metal gauntlets, though he still cuts his hand.
+Victarion Greyjoy does it in A Song of Ice and Fire while wearing metal gauntlets, though he still cuts his hand — the wound becomes infected and nearly kills him.
 Quorin Halfhand earned his famous feature by blocking a wildling's axe barehanded.
 Catelyn Stark stops the blade of the assassin sent to kill her son.
 She can't use her hands for a long time afterwards.

 Dragaera: Vlad Taltos claimed to have lost his finger attempting this trick, though he gives a conflicting account later on.
 A later book reveals the real reason.